How to Set Up a Budget for Your UAE Tech Startup

 Step 3: Build in a Tax Provision

 UAE Corporate Tax at 9% on profits above AED 375,000 is now a permanent feature of the business landscape.
 If your startup is approaching or exceeding this threshold, your budget must include a provision for Corporate Tax.
-Failing to set aside funds for this obligation can create a significant cash flow problem when the tax payment falls due.

 Similarly, if your business is VAT-registered, your budget should reflect the fact that the VAT you collect from clients is not your revenue — it is a liability that must be remitted to the Federal Tax Authority on a quarterly basis.